TD-Addon/StandardsValidator/WARNINGS.md

 For example, if a list contains `1 Rat` and `2 Cliff Racer`, it will never spawn any rats when the player's level is higher than 1.
 (It will still spawn cliff racers at levels higher than 2.)

+## Which will not resolve to anything at that level
+Levelled list resolution is recursive.
+If one list contains another, the conditions for both lists must be met before anything is spawned.

 # References

 ## Persistent object used multiple times